- verbalight (verb) · alights (third person present) · alighted (past tense) · alighted (past participle) · alighting (present participle)

 - People also ask

-WEBAlight can be an adjective, verb, or adverb with different meanings.
-It can mean burning, landing, getting off a vehicle, or noticing something accidentally.
-See the word forms, pronunciation, and usage examples of …
+Web5 days ago · Alight can be an adjective, verb, or adverb with different meanings.
+It can mean burning, landing, getting off, or noticing something.
+See how to use alight in sentences and learn its synonyms.

 Alight Definition & Meaning | YourDictionary